home-assistant/home-assistant.io/source/_integrations/application_credentials.markdown

     ![Manual setup](/images/integrations/application_credentials/application-credential-setup.png)

-6. You may then visit **Integrations** and setup the integration.
+6. You may then visit **Integrations** and set up the integration.

 ## Deleting application credentials

-To delete an application credential, for example, because you created a new one, follow these steps:
+To delete an application credential, for example because you created a new one, follow these steps:

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}.